 Our assessment procedures will identify children of very high academic ability and work will be planned to meet the learning requirements of these children.
 Outside agencies may be used to supplement school resources.

 Assessment, in all its forms, is a critical part of the work of the school.
 It helps the school to identify patterns of performance in comparison with national, local and similar schools and the results enable the school to set targets for future performance.
 It helps teachers monitor the success of teaching strategies, informs future planning and pupil grouping and enables them to set targets for individual children.
 It allows the children to know what they are good at and what next steps they need to take to continue to improve.
 Finally, assessment allows teachers to monitor the achievements and progress of individual children and pass that information on to parents.
 Assessments are undertaken daily as the children are learning through dialogue with the child and the marking completed.
 More formal assessments take place at the end of each term to inform the target setting and planning for the next term.

-In the summer term of years 2 and 6, the children carry out the required Standard Assessment Tasks and Tests (SATs).
+In the summer term of Year 2 and Year 6, the children carry out the required Standard Assessment Tasks and Tests (SATs) and in Year One children undertake a statutory Phonic Screener.
 The class teacher assesses each child’s development in speaking and listening, reading and writing, mathematics and science.
 In addition each child undertakes a test in reading, writing, spelling and mathematics.
 Parents are informed of how their child has done at the end of the summer term as part of their child’s annual school report.